Key takeaways

 Qualitative considerations

-Some small errors still matter, GST misclassification, repeated vendor miscoding, payroll anomalies.
+Some small errors still matter.
+GST misclassification, repeated vendor miscoding (a common ledger entry issue), and payroll anomalies all warrant attention regardless of amount.
 Factor these into your thresholds.

 How thresholds guide your process

-Thresholds size your samples, set checklist depth, and drive exception severity, ensuring material issues move first.
+Thresholds size your samples, set checklist depth, and drive exception severity.
+They ensure material issues move first and low risk items do not consume scarce reviewer time.

 Sampling plan design